Aaron-Langham/soundswitcher/README.md

 - pactl

 # Installation
-download the script into your /bin/ directory (or /usr/bin/)
+Download the script into your /bin/ directory (or /usr/bin/)